nueng1996/pub-it.dev/README.md

 Pub-it.dev project is not greate code for use in production, i don't use design patterns for this project (I focus on getting it to work.)

+> In wiki of this project  i will use thai language for explain how is work and architure of pub-it.dev. for who lost come in this repository and don't understand thai don't worry in future i plan add englist wiki.

 # Architure:
   * fronend[client] use react
   * backend use node js